-I wanted to talk about lessons I’ve learned from being in a toxic relationship that went on for YEARS.
+I want to talk about lessons I’ve learned from being in a toxic relationship that went on for YEARS.
 Thinking back on everything I went through makes me happy that I decided to do what was best for me and walk away for good.
 It’s not easy and people on the outside looking in can always tell you that you deserve better and you should leave.
-However, none of that matters if you don’t even believe that yourself!
+However, none of that matters if you don’t believe that yourself!

 After countless therapy sessions, time, journaling, and tears, I was able to pull myself out of the dark place I was in and realize key lessons I’ve learned and how I can use those in my life moving forward.
-The lessons you take from toxic situations will be a tool for your own growth.
+The lessons you take from toxic situations will be a tool for your growth.

-Being in a Toxic Relationship: Key Lessons
+Being in a Toxic Relationship

 Forgiving Yourself is Important

 You would think the first thing I’d say is forgiving the other person is important (which it is), however, we need to learn how to forgive ourselves too.

 Although you can’t undo everything and fix your mistakes, you have control over what you allow in the future.
-Letting go and finally forgiving myself really took a weight off my shoulders I didn’t know existed.
-Forgive yourself and know that you won’t tolerate any type of negative behavior again.Although you can't undo everything + fix your mistakes, you have control over what you allow in the future.
-Click To Tweet
+Letting go and forgiving myself took a weight off my shoulders I didn’t know existed.
+Forgive yourself and know that you won’t tolerate any type of negative behavior again.

-You Can’t Change Him, Ever
+You Can’t Change Them

 When someone shows you who they truly are, believe them.
 The way you get treated during the relationship is how you can expect your marriage to be.
-Putting a ring on your finger and saying “I do” won’t change him.The way you get treated during the relationship is how you can expect your marriage to be.
-Saying "I do" won't change a man.
-Click To Tweet
+Putting a ring on your finger and saying “I do” won’t change anyone.

 People will make their own decision to change once they’re ready.
 It won’t be on your terms.